Valley Sea Kayak Skeg Cable Replacement Pre-2011 Models

 While they look almost the same, there are different knobs for the pre-2011 Composite kayaks vs. the RM PE kayaks

-About the only place the skeg cable is likely to bend on these kayaks is in the first few inches above the skeg blade.
+For the Valley Composite kayaks, about the only place the skeg cable is likely to kink is in the first few inches above the skeg blade.
 Most likely the cable bent when landing with the skeg down.
 In that case the beach pushes up on the skeg blade putting the cable in compression - if you are lucky, this may cause the cable to slide and move the skeg control knob at the other end of the cable to the up position while the blade retracts.
-But trying to move the control knob by pushing up on the blade is like trying to push on a rope.
+But trying to move the control knob by pushing up on the blade is like trying to push on a string.
 So if you land with the skeg down it is quite likely the cable will bend and kink where it is unsupported between the top of the blade and the hole where the cable enters the skeg box.
-Sometimes these bends can be straightened without removing the cable from the kayak, and if this works it will save a lot of time.
+Sometimes these bends can be straightened without completely removing the cable from the kayak, and if this works it will save a lot of time.
 However, it is easier to straighten the cable if you take it all the way out so the choice depends on where and how badly the cable is bent.
+If the bends form a "Z" shape with sharp corners the cable will need to be replaced.

 2.5mm hex wrench (Allen wrench)